 Any company in Belgium is furthermore subject to the sorting obligation in accordance with the regulations in force in the region in which it is located.
-Insofar as Valipac is a mutual system in which all companies contribute to achieving the imposed recycling rate of 80%, Valipac relies on the efforts of each company to meet its sorting obligations.
+Insofar as Valipac is a mutual system in which all companies contribute to achieving the imposed recycling targets, Valipac relies on the efforts of each company to meet its sorting obligations.